annotation/text-fabric/docs/Api/General.md

     ??? caution "Indentation"
         Indentation in quantifiers will be stripped.
-All templates in a quantifier will be examined, and all common indentation will be stripped.
-The remaining indentation is interpreted relative to the atom which is being quantified.
+All templates in a quantifier will be examined, and the block of indentation common to all lines will be stripped.
+        The remaining indentation
+        is interpreted relative to the atom which is being quantified.

         ???+ note "Caret"